 Need to dry your pants in a hurry?
 A simple hair dryer will do the trick in just a few mins!
 (Almost) everything Anatomie offers can be washed in the machine in cold water.

 Machine dryers in general are horrible on your clothes (they exponentially accelerate deterioration), nor are they particularly environmentally friendly.
 Luckily most Anatomie styles dry overnight.

 Packing light means not having a lot of space.
 Irons are definitely not an option.

 Worried about cramming those expensive duds into a packing cube?
 Don’t.
 Anatomie makes wrinkle free travel clothes, and although some pieces may come out of your luggage looking wrinkled, as soon as you put them on, the wrinkles fall out.

-Other styles made of crazy comfy jersey and mesh (like the Gracie Mesh Sleeve Jacket and the Nessa Mesh Button Down Shirt (pictured above, since discontinued; here are some button-down alternatives)) are truly wrinkle free in all respects.
+Other styles made of crazy comfy jersey and mesh (like the Gracie Mesh Sleeve Jacket and the Nessa Mesh Button Down Shirt (pictured above, since discontinued; here are their current lightweight jackets and button-down shirts) are truly wrinkle free in all respects.
 Scrunch it up in a ball in your bag.
 I dare ya.

 Comfort Vs. Style

 There’s nothing worse than being uncomfortable.
 Except perhaps, being underdressed.

 Luckily there’s no compromise!
 I’m just as comfy in my Luisa skinny jeans on a plane as I am in a pair of leggings.
 Except, I’m wearing something considerably more stylish than leggings.

 Even the Andrea Contrast Panel leggings are more-than-leggings.